luciotato/LiteScript/source/Grammar.lite.md

 based on `token.value`. (instead of parsing by ordered trial & error)

 This table makes a direct parsing of almost all statements, thanks to a core definition of LiteScript:
-Anything standing aline in it's own line, its an imperative statement (it does something, it produces effects).
+Anything standing alone in it's own line, its an imperative statement (it does something, it produces effects).

     var StatementsDirect =
       'class': ClassDeclaration